floorberkhout/commit4life/README.md

 	- Rushhour9x9_6.csv
 	- Rushhour12x12_7.csv
 - doc
-	> This folder contains all images needed for the README.md and PROCESS.md
+	> This folder contains all information needed for the presentation, README.md and PROCESS.md
 	- ppt
 		> This folder contains the powerpoint for our presentation about this case
 - results
 	> This folder contains the csv files in which the solution of the game stated in the name can be found